 How Halloween candy can be scary for your teeth

 Halloween candies can hurt your teeth because they often contain high amounts of acids and sugar.
 These compounds can weaken the enamel on your teeth and can lead to cavities and even cracks or fractures that become deeper and potentially painful.

 Candies to avoid

-Dr. Moon at Byers Station Dental in Chester Springs wants you to look at the types of candies that might be harmful to your teeth in Byers, Ludwigs Corner, Eagle, Lionville, and Exton, PA.
+Our expert team at Byers Station Dental in Chester Springs wants you to look at the types of candies that might be harmful to your teeth in Byers, Ludwigs Corner, Eagle, Lionville, and Exton, PA.